DreDDup: 2010s

 In July 2013, dreDDup released "Etika", a single featuring Dario Seraval of cult Croatian/Slovenian industrial band Borghesia on vocals.
 Following that, they were featured on a compilation titled Press Start Button which contains covers of video game music themes. dreDDup contributed by covering the main theme from the video game Day of the Tentacle by Lucas Arts.
 In the same year, they were included in 'Shadow Places Different Echoes', a compilation of industrial bands compiled by Dark Places collective.
 Soon after, Ivan Francuski left the band and was replaced by Predrag Drobnjak from Vrisak Generacije.
 In summer of 2013, the band played at Kaleidoskop Festival in Bosnia and Kunigunda Festival in Slovenia.
 Band was included in a rock music encyclopaedia Ilustrovana enciklopedija rok muzike u Vojvodini 1963-2013 written by Bogomir Mijatović in late 2013.
 This book featured artists that came from the Vojvodina province of Serbia.

 Their sixth album, I Dreamt of a Dragon, was finished on October 30, 2014, and was released by Lampshade Media.
 In early 2015. dreDDup composed music for several TV documentaries, including RTV series Radar and an award-winning documentary by Aleksandar Reljić entitled Enkel which talks about Auschwitz concentration camp survivors.
 Soon after, Aleksandra Vukošić left the band.
 The band changed its line-up rapidly during the 2014–2016 period, and several members came and went through, until Borivoje Janacković from Thread joined the band on drums.

 In early 2016, the band released their seventh album, titled DeathOven: Rebels Have no Kings.
 Their style changed and dreDDup incorporated more big beat and dance electronics elements into their music.
 'DeathOven' features two guest vocalists: Lucretia Wamp from horror punk band Drop Dead and Marta Csoór from Vrisak Generacije.
 Siniša Radovančev also contributed by playing backing drum loops on several tracks.
-He passed away on April 14, just ten days before the album came out.
+He died on April 14, just ten days before the album came out.
 Timur Iskandarov from Tamerlan joined the band on bass guitar.
 In July, Mihajlo Obrenov finished work on his documentary movie Kontakt about underground music scene in Novi Sad.
 The film includes original music composed by dreDDup and rare interviews with 140 underground musicians, including dreDDup members.
 The movie was later screened at Cinema City Film Festival, Grossman Film Festival, DokumFest Bosnia, Filmski Festival Euro-In Film, Rokumentarni dani Nikšić and other European festivals.

-On 4 July 2018, dreDDup opened for Soulfly.